mezzio/mezzio-authentication-oauth2/docs/book/v1/authorization-server.md

 Since there are authorization flows that require user interaction, **your application is expected to provide the middleware to handle this**.

+To enable the authorization server to parse the requests from JSON, the [Body Parsing Middleware](https://docs.mezzio.dev/mezzio/v3/features/helpers/body-parse/) helper should be included in the application.

 ## Add the token endpoint

 Adding the token endpoint involves routing to the provided